Toggle menu

 SEPA - Scottish Environment Protection Agency (opens new window) licenses:

-Please note that there is no requirement to notify the local authority or request permission from the local authority before spreading.
-This means that we do not usually know where or when spreading will happen.
+Please note that farmers do not need to notify or obtain permission from the local authority before spreading.
+As a result, the Council usually does not when or where spreading will take place.

 What to do when there is a problem